U.S. leaders vow support for Israel after deadly Hamas attacks: "There is never any justification for terrorism"

 "There is never any justification for terrorism," said Blinken.

-Defense Secretary Lloyd Austin said that he is "closely monitoring developments" in Israel.
+Defense Secretary Lloyd Austin said he was "closely monitoring developments" in Israel.

 "Our commitment to Israel's right to defend itself remains unwavering, and I extend my condolences to the families of those who lost their lives in this abhorrent attack on civilians," Austin said.
 "Over the coming days the Department of Defense will work to ensure that Israel has what it needs to defend itself and protect civilians from indiscriminate violence and terrorism."